 For a while, it seemed as if the North Atlantic right whale was on an upswing.
 This critically endangered whale saw its population grow between 1990 and 2010, from 270 to 483 whales.
 That's not a huge increase, but it was a good sign.

 But it was perhaps the last good sign for these whales.
-Since 2015, the population has steadily declined, and the new population estimate from the National Oceanic and Atmospheric Administration (NOAA) is around 458 whales, 17 of which were killed in 2017.
+Since 2015, the population has steadily declined, and the 2017 population estimate from the National Oceanic and Atmospheric Administration (NOAA) is around 458 whales, 19 of which were killed in 2017 and 2018.

 "Science can be complicated, but not in this case," Charles "Stormy" Mayo, director of the Right Whale Ecology Program at the Center for Coastal Studies in Provincetown, Massachusetts, told Yale E360.
 "It's a simple equation: the number of right whales born every year minus the number that die."

-"This is the first time since I have worked with right whales that that has ever happened," NOAA's Barb Zoodsma told NPR.
+"This is the first time since I have worked with right whales that that has ever happened," NOAA's Barb Zoodsma told NPR in February 2018.
 Zoodsma has been studying right whales since the early 1990s and said that out of the approximately 450 whales left, only 94 are breeding females.

 "The right whales are at a point where more are dying than are being born," wildlife ecologist Clay George told NPR.
 "That's just not sustainable long-term."